2000 Illinois mid-air collision

 Approach plate for Waukegan National Airport.

 On February 8, 2000, a Zlin 242L light aircraft piloted by Chicago radio personality Bob Collins was involved in a mid-air collision with a Cessna 172P over Zion, Illinois, while both aircraft were on approach to land at the nearby Waukegan National Airport.
 The Zlin dived and crashed through the roof of a five-story medical building.
 The Cessna spiraled down and crashed onto a residential street three blocks away.
 All three people on board both aircraft were killed and five people on the ground were injured.

 The crash was instrumental in effecting changes at Waukegan National Airport, and on March 24, 2000, the Federal Aviation Administration (FAA) announced that the control tower would receive a Terminal Automated Radar Display and Information System.

 Zlin aircraft and crew

 The Zlin 242L is a low wing two seat acrobatic aircraft.
-The accident aircraft, serial number 0695 and registered N5ZA, was co-owned and operated by Chicago radio disc jockey Bob Collins and Daniel Bitton and was issued its Federal Aviation Administration (FAA) Certificate on February 4, 1999.
+The accident aircraft, registered N5ZA, was co-owned and operated by Chicago radio disc jockey Bob Collins and Daniel Bitton and was issued its Federal Aviation Administration (FAA) Certificate on February 4, 1999.
 At its last annual inspection on November 3, 1999 the total airframe time was 96.4 hours, and the recording tachometer read 38.3 hours.

 Collins was 57 years old; held a valid private pilot certificate; and had accumulated 1,200 total flight hours.